 All organisms self replicate due to the presence of genetic material DNA, the polynucleotide consisting of four bases Adenine (A), Thymine (T), Guanine (G) and Cytosine (C) (Fig. 6).
-The entire DNA content of the cell is known as the genome.
+The entire DNA content of the cell is what is known as the genome.
 The segment of genome that is transcribed into RNA is called a gene.
-Hereditary information is transferred in the form of genes containing the four bases.
+So we can say that hereditary information is transferred in the form of genes contained on the four bases.
 Understanding these genes is one of the modern day challenges.
-Why only five percent of the entire DNA is in the form of genes and what is the rest of the DNA responsible for, under what conditions genes are expressed, where, when and how to regulate gene expression are some unsolved puzzles.
+Why only five percent of the entire DNA is in the form of genes [] and what is the rest of the DNA responsible for, under what conditions genes are expressed, where, when and how to regulate gene expression are some unsolved puzzles.